yuujinnn/KUBIG_2025_SPRING/KUBIG CONTEST/CV/Geukrak_Quizshow/README.md

 ---

 ### **3. 3D Sampling with DreamFusion**
-By leveraging **Stable-DreamFusion**, we reconstructed **3D volumetric samples** from the fine-tuned model.
-The results demonstrate a high level of consistency in identity preservation.
+By leveraging **Stable-DreamFusion**, we reconstructed **3D volumetric samples** from the 2D diffusion model.
+The generated 3D model maintains consistency across multiple perspectives, avoiding unnatural distortions.

 **Generated 3D Samples:**
 | A_photo_of_a_burger | A_DSLR_photo_of_a_squirrel | A_DSLR_photo_of_a_bust | A_DSLR_photo_of_a_head |